Wow your holiday guests with this mouth-watering cheesecake!

 - Mix the cream cheese for two minutes on medium speed.
 Scrape down the bowl several times during the mixing.

-- Mix the sugar, cinnamon, cayenne pepper and potato starch together; add this to the cream cheese mixture and mix for another four minutes on medium speed.
+- Mix the sugar, cinnamon and cayenne pepper together; add this to the cream cheese mixture and mix for another four minutes on medium speed.

 - Scrape down the bowl and run the mixer for another minute.
 Check for large lumps in the batter; if none are present, continue by adding the heavy cream and mix for a minute more on low speed.